MGT 6000. Financial and Managerial Accounting I. 3 Credit Hours.

 This course focuses on how to lead individuals and teams within organizations and will develop a systematic understanding of behavior within formal organizational settings.

 MGT 6510P.
-Leadership Development Preparation. null Credit Hours.
+Leadership Development Preparation.
+0 Credit Hours.

 This course focuses on how to lead individuals and teams within organizations and will develop a systematic understanding of behavior within formal organizational settings.